-When we think of change management, we typically envision the actions that we take - communicating, building sponsorship, managing resistance, etc. However, one of the keys to successfully managing change is the use of an individual change model.
-Understanding how an individual experiences change is critical for change management activities and interventions to take hold.
+When we think of change management, we typically envision the actions we take, such as communicating, building sponsorship, managing resistance, etc. However, one of the keys to successfully managing change is using an individual change model.
+That's because understanding how an individual experiences the change is critical for change management activities and interventions to take hold.
 The Prosci methodology uniquely orients the activities and interventions of change management around an individual model for change to improve outcomes.

 An individual model for change is necessary for organizational change management to be effective.
 It defines the outcomes or results that organizational activities are trying to achieve.
 Ultimately, an individual change model is critical because:

-There are a number of risks to attempting change management without a solid foundation in how individuals go through change.
-This is perhaps one of the biggest risks of 'recipe-driven' change management approaches.
-We cannot think of change management as merely checking the box and moving forward.
-Because of principle 1 above, we must focus on how well each individual is moving through their own personal transition for change management to be successful.
+There are a number of risks involved in attempting change management without first having a solid understanding of how individuals go through change.
+This is perhaps one of the biggest shortcomings of "recipe-driven" change management approaches.
+We can't think of change management as merely checking the box and moving forward.
+Because of principle 1 above, we must focus on how well each individual moves through their own personal transition for change management to be successful.

-Two major risks of trying change management without an individual change model:
+Two major risks of trying change management without an individual change model include:

-The ADKAR model has proven to be so effective that it is taught in Prosci's 3-day certification, 1-day managers program and 4-6 hour executive sessions.
-Our clients have been very successful when they get each of these very different groups thinking about change in terms of ADKAR.
+Prosci's ADKAR Model has proven so effective that we leverage it in our Change Management Certification Program, Change Management Program for Managers, and Change Management Sponsor Briefing.
+Our clients are very successful when they get each of these very different groups thinking about change in terms of the ADKAR Model.
 Speaking practically, there are several main applications of the individual change model:

 Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in change management.
 His work forms the foundation of the largest body of knowledge in the world on managing the people side of change to deliver organizational results.